jina-ai/example-wikipedia-recommendation/README.md

 #### Dataset

 This example uses the [wiki-cs-dataset](https://arxiv.org/abs/2007.02901) which contains 11701 wikipedia webpages.
 From the data, a graph can be constructed where nodes represent different url pages and links between nodes represent the existance of a link from one wikipedia page to another.
 In total there are 216,123 links between the nodes.

 This dataset provides the following information for each node:

-- A feature vector extracted computing the average of the glove embeddings for each word in the document.
+- A feature vector extracted computing the average of the (GloVe)[https://nlp.stanford.edu/pubs/glove.pdf] mbeddings for each word in the document.
 - A class label from 0 to 9
 - A list of neighbour articles (documents linked to the node).
 Note that this list might have a different lenght for each node in the dataset.